carpentries-incubator/lesson-R-packaging/_episodes/02-getting_started.md

 - "Create a minimal package"
 keypoints:
 - "A package is no more and no less than a folder structure"
-- "The editor can help you"
+- "RStudio can help you"
 ---

 ## How does a package look?